 The licence applicant and persons who were required to be notified of the application and who made a submission can apply for an application for review.
 An application for a review must be lodged with ILGA within 28 days of the date of the publication of this decision.
 An application fee applies.
-In the case of the applicant, the fee payable is the fee applying to the original application.
-In all other cases, the fee is \$100.
+For original applicants, the review application fee is the same as the initial application fee.
+For non-original applicants, the application fee is \$100.